HansieNL/dashticz-webserver/README.md

 Browse to `http://192.168.1.10/dashticz` (whatever the Pi's IP address is) and you should see a Dashticz loading page.
 Now you can start configuring your own Dashticz dashboard.

+### Configuring Dashticz

+The best is to start reading [Dashticz’s documentation](https://dashticz.readthedocs.io) and learn how to configure Dashticz.

 ### Update Dashticz

 In the future you can simply update Dashticz by typing the following commands in to the Terminal: